eliabntt/irotate_active_slam/src/realsense_gazebo_plugin/README.md

 # Intel RealSense Gazebo ROS plugin

-This package is a Gazebo ROS plugin for the Intel D435 realsense camera.
+This package is a Gazebo ROS plugin for the Intel D435 realsense camera, to add it in the [REEM-C](http://wiki.ros.org/Robots/REEM-C)
+Gazebo simulation.

 ## Acknowledgement